NotokDay/NoteKeepingApp/README.md

 ## Other

 The init_db script generates default admin user with `admin123` password.
-You can access admin panel under /admin and change the default password.
+You can access admin panel under /admin.